web3data/web3data-js/docs/api.md

 ##### Returns

-- `Promise.<array>`  Information pertaining to the specified signature hash.
+- `Promise.<Array>`  Information pertaining to the specified signature hash.